Psi3 Aquarii

 Psi^{3} Aquarii is a visual binary star system in the constellation of Aquarius.
 Its name is a Bayer designation that is Latinized from ψ^{3} Aquarii, and abbreviated Psi^{3} Aqr or ψ^{3} Aqr.
-The pair have an apparent visual magnitude of 4.98, which is bright enough to be seen with the naked eye.
+The pair has an apparent visual magnitude of 4.98, which is bright enough to be seen with the naked eye.
 Parallax measurements give a distance estimate of roughly 262 ly, but it is drifting closer with a radial velocity of −10 km/s.

 The main component of this system is an A-type main sequence star with a stellar classification of A0 V. It has 2.7 times the mass and double the radius of the Sun.
 The star is radiating 73 times as much luminosity as the Sun from its photosphere at an effective temperature of 9,931 K. It is around 284 million years old and has a high rate of spin with a projected rotational velocity of 144 km/s.

 Its companion is an 9th magnitude star at an angular separation of 1.5 arcseconds from the primary.
 This system is an X-ray source with a luminosity of 8.34×10^29 erg·s^{−1}.
 This radiation most likely comes from the companion star.